Cream Cheese Pancakes (High-Protein Breakfast!)

 cream cheese pancake in a skillet

-Let leftover cream cheese pancakes cool completely.
-Then, store in an airtight container in the fridge for up to 3 days.
+Store completely cool pancakes in an airtight container in the refrigerator for up to 3 days.

-2. Then, stack 2 pancakes on top of each other and wrap in plastic wrap.
+1. Stack 2 completely cool pancakes on top of each other and wrap in plastic wrap.

 maple syrup being poured over cream cheese pancakes